Systemic resource management in the Caribbean

 Selected CARICOM member states implement systemic resource management in marine protected areas and onshore ecosystems.

 The project takes an integrated landscape- and ecosystem-based management approach to climate change adaptation and biodiversity conservation.
-To accomplish these goals, it is working with the Caribbean Public Health Agency and various state and civil partners.
+To accomplish these goals, it is working with the Secretariat of the Caribbean Community and various state and civil partners.
 Specifically, the project promotes the introduction and use of location-appropriate farming and land use practices throughout the waterside landscapes.
 For example, the project supports agricultural and forestry systems and promotes environmentally friendly use of tropical forests.

 Similarly, the project is helping to create new livelihoods in the marine sector to mitigate poverty among fisherfolk and their families.
 To accomplish this, boat moorings are to be refurbished, and fish aggregating devices and refrigerating equipment are to be purchased.
 The project also seeks to develop tourism initiatives.
 The aim is to raise awareness among the population for the economic importance of the marine protected areas.